Tornado outbreak of March 21–23, 2022: March 21

 As the evening rolled in, a squadron of powerful tornadic cells formed in the southern and central portions of the watch area.
 These cells soon became discrete in nature, and their isolation allowed for them to increase in intensity and coverage.
 Soon, multiple Particularly Dangerous Situation tornado warnings were issued from these supercells, as large and intense tornadoes were reported near Austin, Jarrell, and Elgin, Texas.
-A tornado hit a tower camera belonging to Austin ABC affiliate KVUE as it hit the Kalahari Resorts water park in Round Rock, Texas.
+A tornado was caught on a shopper's camera as it swept though a local Walmart's parking lot damaging multiple stores and leading to the closer of a Ross.
+The same tornado later hit a tower camera belonging to Austin ABC affiliate KVUE as it hit the Kalahari Resorts water park in Round Rock, Texas.
 A long-track supercell spawned several tornadoes, including multiple strong EF2 tornadoes, in College Station, Madisonville, Crockett, Alto, Mount Enterprise and Carthage, causing multiple injuries and damaging structures.
 The EF2 tornado that caused major damage in the Crockett area resulted in a fatality.

 March 22

 As the remnants of the storm system moved into Louisiana, it became the base for yet another day of intense tornadic activity.
 Moderate instability, were CAPE values of around 1500-2000 J/kg were present over central Louisiana and western Mississippi, interacted with 400m2/s2 helicity values and strong wind shear, creating a highly favorable environment for severe weather to develop.
 At dawn on March 22, the Storm Prediction Center issued a moderate risk encompassing central Louisiana and western Mississippi, and a large 15% hatched probability for tornadoes was introduced, as multiple sustained supercells were expected to develop in the area.
 In anticipation to the formation of a long squall line with embedded supercell structures in northern Louisiana and western Mississippi, the SPC issued a tornado watch for the area, discussing the moderate probabilities for intense tornadoes to form.
 It was the first of multiple watches to be issued that day.

 As the line of storms progressed, multiple tornadoes were spawned from imbedded circulations within the line, some of which were strong.
 However, as the evening advanced, a long line of defined supercells developed on central Mississippi, soon becoming tornadic.
 Multiple tornadoes were reported from this line, including several strong EF2 tornadoes and an EF3 tornado.
 In Louisiana, a line of intense supercells formed in the late evening hours, and would go on to spawn the most notable tornadoes of the day.
 An intense high-end EF3 tornado caused considerable damage in the eastern New Orleans neighborhoods, as it was widely captured on video from multiple angles.
 The most severe damage was in Arabi, where several homes were destroyed.
 One person was killed and several other were injured.
 Multiple PDS tornado warnings were issued by the adjacent supercells, as additional tornadoes were spawned by the storms in central Louisiana.